renderedtext/ex-heart-beat/README.md

        namespace: "your_app_name.application_environment"
 ```

+The rest of the configuration options are needed rarely.

-Further, metric bucket name can be set with:
+Metric bucket name can be set with:
 ```
 config(:ex_heartbeat, bucket_name: "custom_bucket_name")
 ```